Privacy Policy

 - TWIPLA: Analytics data is processed by TWIPLA within the EU for the sole purpose of providing analytics services to European OpenSource.
 The data is not shared with other third parties for marketing or profiling purposes.
 Retention: maximum 14 months.

 - Brevo (Sendinblue SAS): Our newsletter service provider based in France.
 They act as a Data Processor under a signed Data Processing Agreement (DPA).
 Your email address and engagement data are retained until you unsubscribe or request deletion.
 After unsubscription, data is deleted within 30 days, except where retention is required by law (e.g., for legal claims or accounting purposes).
+Records proving your subscription consent (timestamp, IP address, form data) are retained for the duration of the applicable statute of limitations (up to 5 years under Italian law) for our legitimate interest in demonstrating compliance with consent requirements.

 - We do not sell, rent, or share your personal data with third parties for their own marketing purposes.